OSU-CS362-F16/362Exercises/templates/hw2/README.md

 ## Preliminaries

+* The only supported platform for this and all future assignments is EECS's `flip` server.
+You are welcome to use your own environment, but we can only provide support for issues on `flip`
 * You'll first need to untar Maven 3.3.9 from the `bin` directory in the root of the repository if you haven't done so already.

 ~~~